 - Add a private certificate to your app

-The easiest way to add a private certificate is to create a free App Service managed certificate.
+The easiest way to add a private certificate is to create a free App Service managed certificate with your custom domain.

 Prepare your web app

 To create custom TLS/SSL bindings or enable client certificates for your App Service app, your App Service plan must be in the Basic, Standard, Premium, or Isolated tier.
 To make sure that your web app is in the supported pricing tier, follow these steps:

 In the Azure portal search box, find and select App Services.